Course Details

 Assessment Submissions:

-3. 2 Papers, each 1500 words will be submitted throughout the course.
+3. 2 Papers, each 1500 words max will be submitted throughout the course.

-4. One final Paper (2000 words) and Presentation of the paper will be submitted and presented as a showcase of their 6-month journey.
+4. One final Paper (2000 words max) and Presentation of the paper will be submitted and presented as a showcase of their 6-month journey.
+This will be done through participant consent, you don't have to showcase necessarily.

 5. Facilitation Rounds through Independent workshops will be assessed.